How to Plan a Two-Week Southern U.S.A. Road Trip

 While in Atlanta, here are a few popular tourist spots with a day or two in the city:

-• See where the chicken (or the egg?) started at the Dwarf House.
+• Dwarf House.
+See where the chicken (or the egg?) started.
 Travel to the nearby town of Hapeville to see the original Chick-fil-A site, although the building is no longer original.
+See the

 Note: I have mixed feelings about the chicken chain because of their record of donations to anti-gay advocacy groups, but they’ve made efforts in recent years to refocus where they put their money.
 I haven’t been to one since, but it’s up to you and your comfort level with that history.